IDAES/idaes-pse/docs/getting_started/binaries.rst

 distributions (if you have more than one) with their names.

 There are a few options to check that your ``{solver}_wsl.bat`` is installed correctly.
-In a power shell window run the command ``$Env:LOCALAPPDATA\idaes\bin\petsc_wsl.bat --version``.
-If setup correctly details of the solver release version will be printed on the screen.
-For users of git bash, open a git bash window and navigate to the environment (if you used environments) where the solver i.e. PETSc was installed.
-Run the command ``$LOCALAPPDATA/idaes/bin/petsc_wsl.bat --version``.
-If setup correctly details of the PETSc release version will be printed on the screen.
+In an Anaconda Prompt window activate the environment (if you used environments) where the solver i.e. PETSc was installed and run the command ``%LOCALAPPDATA%/idaes/bin/petsc_wsl.bat --version``.
+If setup correctly, details of the solver release version will be printed on the screen.
+For users of git bash, open a git bash window and activate the environment (if you used environments) where the solver i.e. PETSc was installed and run the command ``$LOCALAPPDATA/idaes/bin/petsc_wsl.bat --version``.
+If setup correctly, details of the PETSc release version will be printed on the screen.